Weightlifting at the 1998 Asian Games – Women's 53 kg

 The women's 53 kilograms event at the 1998 Asian Games took place on 8 December 1998 at Thunder Dome, Maung Thong Thani Sports Complex.

 The weightlifter from China won the gold, with a combined lift of 212.5 kg.

+Total score was the sum of the lifter's best result in each of the snatch and the clean and jerk, with three lifts allowed for each lift.
+In case of a tie, the lighter lifter won; if still tied, the lifter who took the fewest attempts to achieve the total score won.
+Lifters without a valid snatch score were allowed to perform the clean and jerk.